KungPhoo/ba67-basic/readme.md

 ### ATN
 **Usage:** `ATN(expr)`

-Returns the arctangent of a number.
+Returns the arc-tangent of a number.

 ### CHR$
 **Usage:** `CHR$(code)`